Heroes of Freeport

 Within each crew, members hold various positions, from the rank-and-file to the master of the vessel.
 These positions vary by culture and by type of ship.
 But there are only two roles that matter for these rules, the commander and the navigator.

 Aboard most traditional vessels, both are embodied in one person, the captain.
 But everyone has to sleep; when the captain is below decks, the commander (for purposes of these rules) is whichever crew member “has the deck.”
-Likewise, well-funded vessels often recruit highly skilled navigational officers who direct the course of the vessel, their precise guidance enacting the captain’s more general orders.
+Likewise, well-funded vessels often recruit highly skilled navigational officers who direct the course of the vessel, their precise guidance fulfilling the captain’s more general orders.

 Whenever Charisma-based skill checks are called for to deal with the crew or enemies, these are made by the assigned commander.
 Whenever Intelligence based checks with navigator’s tools or water vehicles are called for, these are made by the assigned navigator.